Reading & Writing

 Students build an understanding of chess basics, and eventually advanced chess tactics, through which they not only develop a love for chess, but also strengthen problem-solving and critical thinking skills.

-Students apply the skills they learn in Leadership Lab during project-based learning units, which are interdisciplinary and hands-on learning experiences.
+Students apply the skills they learn in core content areas during project-based learning units, which are interdisciplinary and hands-on learning experiences.
 Students have choice in the design of each project so that it aligns to their personal interests and needs of their community.

 Readiness for the 21st century and the digital age requires high levels of technological literacy.
 Starting in Kindergarten, all students receive a Chromebook and learn to use technology appropriately, effectively, and as a means to expand their learning across content areas.